XIAZY/emojilang/README.md

 Emojilang solves this problem!
 No matter what language you speak, we all use  the same Emoji to express ourselves.
 Everyone can code in Emojilang, even illiterate ones!

+Emojilang is implemented using pure Haskell.
+We use the [Stack](https://github.com/commercialhaskell/stack) build tool for software engineering purposes, as it handles build process and package management elegantly.

+Emojilang is licensed under MIT.

 # OKRs
 Emojilang is meant to be a dynamically typed language (at least for now).
 The short term goal is to implement its parser and interpreter.